 Where even a framework like gevent can benefit from the transport and protocol infrastructure that will be exposed by PEP 3156 is that, as with other projects like Twisted and Tornado, it will become easier to avoid reinventing the wheel on the asynchronous I/O side of things.

 There will thus be 3 models for integrating asynchronous and synchronous code:

 - Thread pools: PEP 3156 will allow operations to be passed to separate threads, allowing blocking operations to be executed without suspending the main thread.
-This will allow explicitly asynchronous code to take advantage of existing blocking operations without blocking the main loop.
+This will allows explicitly asynchronous code to take advantage of existing blocking operations without blocking the main loop.

 - Blocking: one of the capabilities anticipated in PEP 3156 is the ability to effectively block on an asynchronous operation, running the event loop until the operation completes.
 This won't give any scalability benefits, but should allow synchronous applications to take advantage of at least some asynchronous transport and protocol implementations without needing to rewrite them as synchronous operations.

 - Implicit asynchronous operations: gevent will be able to share elements of the IO stack with other asynchronous frameworks, while still allowing gevent` users to write apparently synchronous code.